, , , ,

 Longkeepers rule!

-How to Store: In their classic how-to book, Root Cellaring, food storage experts Mike and Nancy Bubel suggest storing tomatoes at 13 to 18 C (55 to 65 F) to keep them on “hold” for a while.
+How to Store Longkeeper Tomatoes?
+In their classic how-to book, Root Cellaring, food storage experts Mike and Nancy Bubel suggest storing tomatoes at 13 to 18 C (55 to 65 F) to keep them on “hold” for a while.
 A spot in your basement would do or a colder room in your house.
 Place longkeepers in a single layer in a cardboard box or on a shelf out of direct sunlight.
 On the other hand, the Bubels also suggest you can store tomatoes at room temperature (15 to 21 C / 60 to 70 F) — on your kitchen counter, for instance, but it will speed up the ripening process.
 Keep it simple and do whatever works for you.

-How to Plant: Start seeds indoors 6-8 weeks before the last frost.
+How to Plant?
+Start seeds indoors 6-8 weeks before the last frost.
 Plant seed 5mm (¼ inch) deep.
 Keep moist.
 When true leaves appear, transplant to a larger container if needed.
 Transplant outside after the danger of frost has passed/later spring.

 Shopping Cart